-I hear all the time about the importance of leaving a legacy after death.
-But, this can be dangerous advice leading to depression if you’re not careful.
+I always hear people stressing the importance of leaving a legacy after death.
+But this idea can be dangerous, and it doesn’t make sense.

 Leaving a legacy after death

-- Pursuing things you absolutely hate for decades on end.
+- Slaving away at things you hate for years on end

-- Living life with a mask on.
-Pretending to be someone who you’re not.
+- Living life in disguise, pretending to be someone you’re not

-- Trying to prove yourself to people who you hate to the detriment of your own health.
+- Trying to impress people you can’t stand, even at the cost of your own well-being

 Marcus Aurelius on leaving behind a legacy